 WHAT YOU SHOULD KNOW:

-Medicines for treating bronchopulmonary dysplasia may cause unwanted effects to your baby.
-He may be at risk of having decreased bone tissue, anemia (low blood count), or poor weight gain.
-He may also have high blood pressure or high blood sugar.
-Being hooked to a monitor or ventilator may make your baby uncomfortable.
-If left untreated, the breathing problems may cause low oxygen levels and affect your baby's heart and brain.
-He may be more likely to have infections or problems with his lungs, heart, or growth.
-Your baby may also have problems with his development, such as blindness, deafness, or learning problems.
-Ask your baby's caregiver if you have questions about your baby's condition, treatment, or care.
+Your baby may have anemia or poor weight gain.
+His bones may become soft and weak.
+He may have high blood pressure or high blood sugar.
+Without treatment, his breathing problems may cause low oxygen levels and affect his heart and brain.
+He may be more likely to have infections and problems with his heart.
+His growth may be slower than normal.
+Your baby may also have problems with his vision, hearing, or learning ability.

 WHILE YOU ARE HERE: